-"(d) A foster child is covered as a dependent child (i) if living in a regular parent-child relationship with the expectation that the employee will continue to rear the child into adulthood, (ii) if at the time of enrollment, or at the time a foster child relationship is established, whichever occurs first, the employee applies for coverage for such child and submits evidence of a bona fide foster child relationship, identifying the foster child by name and setting forth all relevant aspects of the relationship, (iii) if the claims processor accepts the foster child as a participant through a separate written document identifying the foster child by name and specifically recognizing the foster child relationship, and (iv) if at the time a claim is incurred, the foster child relationship, as identified by the employee, continues to exist.
+A foster child is covered as a dependent child (i) if living in a regular parent-child ''(d)relationship with the expectation that the employee will continue to rear the child into adulthood, (ii) if at the time of enrollment, or at the time a foster child relationship is established, whichever occurs first, the employee applies for coverage for such child and submits evidence of a bona fide foster child relationship, identifying the foster child by name and setting forth all relevant aspects of the relationship, (iii) if the claims processor accepts the foster child as a participant through a separate written document identifying the foster child by name and specifically recognizing the foster child relationship, and (iv) if at the time a claim is incurred, the foster child relationship, as identified by the employee, continues to exist.
 Children placed in a home by a welfare agency which obtains control of, and provides for maintenance of the child, are not eligible participants.

+A dependent child shall not be eligible for coverage under the Plan if the dependent child is eligible for employer based health care outside of the State Health Plan for Teachers and State Employees.
 Coverage of a dependent child may be extended beyond the 19th 26th birthday under the following conditions:

-- (1) If the dependent is a full time student, through the end of the month following the student's 26th birthday.
+- If the dependent is a full-time student, through the end of the month (1)following the student's 26th birthday.
 As used in this section, a full-time student is a student who is pursuing a course of study that represents at least the normal workload of a full-time student at a school or college accredited by the state of jurisdiction.
-In accordance with applicable federal law, coverage of a full-time student that loses full-time status due to illness or injury may be extended for one year from the effective date of the loss of full-time status provided that the student was enrolled at the time of the onset of the illness or injury. - The if the dependent is physically or mentally incapacitated to the extent that he or she is incapable of earning a living and (i) such handicap developed or began to develop before the dependent's 19th birthday, or (ii) such handicap developed or began to develop before the dependent's 26th birthday if the dependent was covered by the Plan in accordance with G.S.
+In accordance with applicable federal law, coverage of a full time student that loses full-time status due to illness or injury may be extended for one year from the effective date of the loss of full-time status provided that the student was enrolled at the time of the onset of the illness or injury. - The if the dependent is physically or mentally incapacitated to the extent that (2)he or she is incapable of earning a living and (i) such handicap developed or began to develop before the dependent's 19th birthday, or (ii) such handicap developed or began to develop before the dependent's 26th birthday if the dependent was covered by the Plan in accordance with G.S.
 135-45.2(5)a.
 G.S.
 135-45.2(c)(7)."